wp-plugins/posts-per-cat/readme.txt

 Posts per Cat is a simple plugin that get all categories from database, then list last N posts from all category in boxes organised in two columns.

 = Features =
-* you can chose two columns per row, or only one (full width)
+* you can choose two columns per row, or only one (full width)
 * configurable number of post titles to display per category
 * include or exclude child categories
 * ordering boxes by category ID or title